Tech: What you need to know in advertising today

 Everything that you need to know in advertising today.

-Facebook users contacted over the weekend said their news feeds — the list of posts you see right when you log into the Facebook webpage or load the social networking app — were already dominated by posts from friends and family members.

-Users reported seeing few posts from organizations or people they follow that weren't shared also by their friends.
-And some users reported seeing none at all.
+Nearly three years since, the Group Nine Media-owned publisher has reinstated its website.
+The revamped NowThisNews.com site went live on Wednesday.

+The move comes on the heels of Facebook's sweeping decision last week to fundamentally alter the News Feed.
+NowThis, however, says that the relaunch is independent of Facebook's decision and had been in the works for six months.

-To read more about how Facebook may already be putting its news feed changes in place, click here.
+To read more about NowThis' motivations in bringing back its website, click here.

-In related news, here's everything you need to know about Facebook's News Feed changes ICYMI:

-'You should not focus on engagement baiting': Here's how Facebook is explaining its massive News Feed change to advertisers.
-Facebook explained the changes to its partners including ad agencies through emails, Business Insider has learned.

 In other news: